 Highlights from the Collection

 The museum’s collection is dynamic: it changes as it grows and in response to research and new insights.
-In the exhibition ‘When the Panels are Closed: Highlights from the Collection’, curator Friso Lammertse shows the diversity of the collection through seventy masterpieces by artists including Francis Bacon, Max Beckmann, Hieronymus Bosch, Pieter Bruegel, Edgar Degas, Jan van Eyck, Carel Fabritius, Fra Angelico, Geertgen tot Sint Jans, Vincent van Gogh, Pyke Koch, Oskar Kokoschka, Sarah Lucas, Claude Monet, Edvard Munch, Pablo Picasso, Tejo Remy, Rembrandt van Rijn, Peter Paul Rubens, Auguste Rodin and Jan van Scorel.
+In the exhibition ‘When the Shutters Close: Highlights from the Collection’, curator Friso Lammertse shows the diversity of the collection through seventy masterpieces by artists including Max Beckmann, Hieronymus Bosch, Pieter Bruegel, Edgar Degas, Jan van Eyck, Carel Fabritius, Fra Angelico, Geertgen tot Sint Jans, Vincent van Gogh, Pyke Koch, Oskar Kokoschka, Sarah Lucas, Claude Monet, Edvard Munch, Pablo Picasso, Tejo Remy, Rembrandt van Rijn, Peter Paul Rubens, Auguste Rodin and Jan van Scorel.

 New Acquisition: Master of the Holy Veronica

 The first gallery centres on a triptych depicting the Madonna and child with saints and scenes from the life of Christ from around 1400 by the Master of Saint Veronica, who was active in Cologne.
 This masterpiece in the International Gothic style was recently acquired at auction in London.
-While on display, the triptych will regularly be opened and closed, for when the side panels of the 600-year-old work are closed they reveal an equally striking image: a depiction of Christ carrying the cross.
 The new acquisition is one of the most beautiful works in Northern European painting of the fifteenth century.

 For Friso Lammertse, curator of old master paintings and sculptures, the triptych was high on his wish list.